Leung Chun-ying: Post-Chief Executive

 In January 2023, Leung dismissed concerns about emigration from Hong Kong to Singapore, saying that it "is solely temporary due to the pandemic situation in Hong Kong previously and relevant isolation policies."

 In February 2023, Leung said that Hong Kong's political system was better than the UK's, and that the UK's system was "totally ineffective and dysfunctional."

 In April 2023, Leung said that elections for District Councils were not necessary.

 In May 2023, Leung urged UK police to investigate an event in the UK which planned to involve books with sheep, saying the books were illegal in Hong Kong.

 In March 2024, Leung said that "I don't think the Hong Kong government can get away with paying taxpayers' money, whatever the cause is, without telling people how much."
 Leung also said "The Hong Kong government always tells the public how much money has been spent on what."
 A month later in April 2024, Leung's successor, Chief Executive John Lee said the government would not disclose how much it spent on buying rights to broadcast the 2024 Olympics.
 In addition, in April 2024, the Tourism Board did not reveal how much it spent to bring 2,000 influencers and celebrities to Hong Kong to make short videos.

 In August 2025, Leung was recorded in Finland with his wife, confronting Falun Gong members, saying that he had their names and could investigate them later; police in Finland later said that the Falun Gong members were lawful.

+In March 2026, Leung said Hong Kong should "proactively align with, and raise its hands" to contribute to national goals under China's 15th Five-Year Plan (2026–2030), even where the city is not explicitly named, adding that its role in national development is "not confined" to its traditional strengths in finance, shipping, and trade.

+On 6 September 2026, at a Hong Kong–Fujian cooperation seminar in Wan Chai, Leung described Hong Kong as Fujian's "preferred super-connector" for the province's global expansion, expressing hope for new forms of cooperation between the two regions.

+Following the death of former Chief Executive Tung Chee-hwa on 8 September 2026, Leung expressed his condolences on social media, praising Tung's role in implementing "one country, two systems" and describing him as "kindhearted and persuasive through reason, a true example for the younger generation."
+Leung was subsequently named one of four deputy directors of Tung's state funeral committee, alongside Chief Executive John Lee, CPPCC Secretary-General Wang Dongfeng, and Hong Kong and Macao Affairs Office director Xia Baolong, under committee chairman Shi Taifeng.
+He was also among the pallbearers at Tung's funeral rites.

+On 14 September 2026, Leung attended the opening of a new footbridge linking Kowloon Bay MTR station, Amoy Plaza, and the East Kowloon Cultural Centre — a project he said he had proposed during his tenure as Chief Executive — calling it a "shared victory" for government, business, and the community.